- Closed for application Go to year overview

 All the lectures and meetings will be held in English, except for the translator events.

 All Fellows will meet for an introduction meeting the first day, as well as for dinner on Thursday and a sum up on Friday, followed by a farewell dinner.
 In between the scheduled meetings and events, there will be plenty of time for individual programs, to meet agents in the Rights Centre or visit the many seminars at the book fair.

 Round-table discussion in the international fellowship programme during the Gothenburg Book Fair.
 Photo: Anna von Brömssen.

 In order to apply you must be a translator from Swedish, or a publisher or sub-agent who is interested in working with Swedish literature in translation.
 You must also be willing to take part in the whole programme.
 Since the programme is in English we need the participants to have a sufficient command of English in speech and writing.

 A requirement for publishers/sub-agents is that you must run a commercial operation.
 (This requirement does not, however, apply to translators, instead they need to have had at least one book published, translated from Swedish.)
 Priority will be given to those who have not previously attended the fair.

 You apply to take part in the whole programme.
-The dates are fixed with arrival on 23rd September and departure on 27th September.
+The dates are fixed: arrival on September 21st and departure on September 24th.
 Depending on whether you live in Europe or outside Europe, two different travel sums will be granted.
-If you are travelling from Europe, the travel grant sum is SEK 2 500, and if you are travelling from outside of Europe the sum is SEK 7 000.
+If you are travelling from Europe, the travel grant sum is SEK 3 000, and if you are travelling from outside of Europe the sum is SEK 8 000.
 The Swedish Arts Council takes care of the hotel reservation and hotel payment.
 The travel grant will be paid to the applicant organisation’s account (or translator’s account), and the applicant makes his/her own travel arrangements.